 Report basics and concepts

-Reports can be interactive just like dashboards but they are often designed to be simply viewed or exported and printed.
+Reports can be interactive, just like dashboards, but they are often designed to be simply viewed or exported and printed.

-Related video: Creating and Viewing Reports
+Related video: Scorecards and Reports

 Walkthrough: Designing an inventory report

 On a dashboard, you can add data items, visualization controls, or components and arrange them anywhere on the canvas.
 You can do the same in a report, except that the report canvas contains several specialized regions where you drop controls and other items in order to define the content of your report.
 The purpose of these regions is to allow you to specify a set of controls to repeat, and how you want them repeated.
 The 'how' part of repeating has to do with hierarchies and levels.
 For example, the inventory report shown above repeats based on a product category hierarchy, where each repetition (of a set of controls) corresponds to a specific hierarchy member (such as Accessories).

 The diagram below illustrates the default regions of a report.
 You drop items onto these regions in Edit mode to build your report.
 Then switch to View mode to see the actual report consisting of repeated elements.